Heute im Kino Intimes

 Wochenprogramm / Weekly schedule »

-I don’t foresee ten other movies coming out this year to knock Ryan Coogler’s Sinners out of the top lists of 2025.
-It’s the kind of film that makes you believe we can tell serious stories, even in the realm of horror.
-Michael B. Jordan and Miles Caton deliver incredible performances in this soulful, bloody tale that masterfully marries blues, vampires, and the vibrant spirit of New Orleans.
+Sinners is the kind of film that makes you believe we can tell serious stories, even in the realm of horror.
+Jordan and Caton deliver incredible performances in this soulful, bloody tale that masterfully marries blues, vampires, and the vibrant spirit of New Orleans.

-Ryan Coogler enters the horror realm and nails it in Sinners, which drops vampires into a deeply personal, heartfelt, emotional, sexy, and bloody story that’ll stick with you.
-Michael B. Jordan wows in a dual performance as twins Smoke and Stack, and other frequent Coogler collaborators like cinematographer Autumn Durald Arkapaw and costume designer Ruth E. Carter do remarkable work bringing the brothers’ world to life.
-Sinners also puts music to beautiful use, as we’re reminded that vampirism is but one way to achieve immortality.
+Sinners drops vampires into a deeply personal, heartfelt, emotional, sexy, and bloody story that’ll stick with you.
+It also puts music to beautiful use, as we’re reminded that vampirism is but one way to achieve immortality.